Science R&D

 Public Sector and Not-for-profit Research Institutes and Government agencies

-A career in a research institute or government agency might give you the opportunity to pursue your research interests without the teaching and administrative load associated with academic posts.
+A career in a research institute or government agency could give you the opportunity to pursue your research interests without the teaching and administrative load associated with academic posts.
 The availability of opportunities varies according to subject.

-Although the Civil Service Faststream has been paused for 2023 entry there are many roles within government and related agencies that use science directly.
+There are many roles within government and related agencies that use science directly.
 Use the keyword "science" in the Civil Service Job Search to see examples.

 Public sector and not for profit research institutes include: